yetzehev/Ztritici-demography/README.md

 ## Directories content

-**Workflow:** This diectory contains a markdown file that describes the workflow to compute Ne and RCCR
+**Workflow:** Contains a markdown file that describes the workflow to compute Ne and RCCR

-**Scripts:** This directory contains the script to run the pipeline described in workflow
+**Scripts:** TContains the scripts to run the pipeline described in workflow